- By ALCiT Team

 This is why a new approach is necessary and Zero Trust is a dynamic, worthwhile option.

-Don’t think of Zero Trust as simply a defense mechanism.
+Don’t think of Zero Trust as simply a defence mechanism.
 Using this in your company can actually empower you to do more.
 Safe and optimized mobile access will give you peace of mind to allow users to work from anywhere.
 Your team becomes mobile and you’re creating an inviting workplace.

 Other benefits include the fact that you’re mitigating risk across the board.
 You’re also ensuring cloud migration is happening in a way that benefits the safety of your data, such as proper encryption.